ydFu/docs.konghq.com/app/_hub/kong-inc/oauth2/index.md

 `client_id`<br>*optional*     |         | You can optionally set your own unique `client_id`.
 If missing, the plugin will generate one.
 `client_secret`<br>*optional* |         | You can optionally set your own unique `client_secret`.
 If missing, the plugin will generate one.
 `redirect_uris`               |         | An array with one or more URLs in your app where users will be sent after authorization ([RFC 6742 Section 3.1.2](https://tools.ietf.org/html/rfc6749#section-3.1.2))
+`hash_secret`                 | `false` | A boolean flag that indicates whether the `client_secret` field will be stored in hashed form.
+If enabled on existing plugin instances, client secrets are hashed on the fly upon first usage.

 ## Migrating Access Tokens